Prince Harry and Meghan Markle are set to get married on Saturday 19 May, and we can’t wait to see what the day has in store for the adorable couple.

 “I am loving working with them, it is an incredible privilege, and the designs will be a true reflection of them as a couple, with sustainability at the forefront.
 We will be using plenty of locally sourced greenery and seasonal flowers including peonies, garden roses and foxgloves…”

-Kensington Palace have now confirmed that Harry and Meghan’s event wedding reception will in fact be held at Frogmore House – the very place where the couple had their adorable engagement photos taken.
+Kensington Palace has now confirmed that Harry and Meghan’s wedding reception will, in fact, be held at Frogmore House – the very place where the couple had their adorable engagement photos taken.

-However, it was thought that Meghan had had her heart set on Frogmore Hall, with the bride-to-be apparently calling the exclusive royal venue ‘dreamy’.
-And luckily, Meghan has now got the venue of her dreams!
+However, it was thought that Meghan had had her heart set on Frogmore Hall, with the bride-to-be apparently calling the exclusive royal venue “dreamy”.

 This article originated on: www.womanandhome.com